blehh2556/ajufohoc/README.md

 1. Log in to your GitHub account.

-2. Click the "+" icon in the top-right corner and select "New repository."
+2. Click the "+" icon in the top-right corner.

+3. select "New repository" from the dropdown menu.

-3. Name your repository (e.g., ajufohoc).
+4. Name your repository (e.g., ajufohoc).

-4. Navigate to choose visibility and set it to Public.
+5. Navigate to choose visibility and set it to Public.
 This is so Pelican can access it later.

-5. Check the box that says *"Add a README file."*
+6. Check the box that says *"Add a README file."*

-6. Scroll down and click "Create repository."
+7. Scroll down and click "Create repository."

 **Part B: Connecting your online repository to your local machine**

 After completing part A you have created a new repository on the screen you should see a single README file.
 Now that the "cloud" version exists, we need to bring it down to your computer.

-1. Open Github Desktop and sign in to the same Github account.
+1. Sign into the same Github account on Github Desktop.

-2. In the top left corner select File > Clone repository.
+2. Select **File** In the top left corner.

+3. Select **Clone Repository**

-3. Select the repository you created from part A from the list.
+4. Select the repository you created from part A from the list.

+5. Click **choose** under "Local Path."

-4. Under "Local Path," click Choose.
-Navigate to This PC > Windows (C:).
+6. Navigate to **This PC > Windows (C:)**.

-5. Press clone.
+7. Press **clone**.

 *Result: GitHub Desktop will create a folder on your computer that is "twinned" with the website.*

 ## Section 2: Formatting Your Resume in Markdown

 Now that your tech stack is ready, you can draft your resume.
 Following Etter’s advice, we use Markdown to define what the information is (a header, a list, a link) rather than how it looks (font size, color, margins).
-We also opt for Markdown over Microsoft word because like Etter explains it gets complicated to deploy websites using Word.
+We also opt for Markdown over Microsoft word because like Etter explains it gets complicated to deploy websites using Word and word and pdf aren't effective for multiple changes.

+1. Open VS Code.

-1. Open VS Code: Launch the app and open the project folder you created in Phase 1.
+2. Open the project folder you created in Section 1.

-2. Create a new File call it **Resume.md**
+3. Create a new File called **Resume.md**

 3. Type the code below at the very top of your resume.md file: